zYeoman/myStars/README.md

 ## Others

+- [awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
+- [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam (2018 Edition).
+Test your knowledge in different fields with these Q/A.
 - [pwc](https://github.com/zziz/pwc) - Papers with code.
 Sorted by stars.
 Updated weekly.
 - [Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others
 - [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev